-- 8.10 Traffic volumes have been collected using of the SAM2 counter across key locations in Spixworth, Table 1.
+- 8.10 Traffic volumes have been collected using the SAM2 counter across key locations in Spixworth, Table 1.
 These volumes recorded both prior to and after the opening of the Broadland Northway (NDR).
-It should be noted that these volumes are a record of one-way of direction of travel while the modelling numbers on Map 8 worked up by Norfolk County Council predict volumes in both directions. - 8.11 In comparing the volumes it would be a reasonable assumption to double the SAM2 volumes for a 'like for like' two-way comparison.
+It should be noted that these volumes are a record of travel in one direction while the modelling numbers on Map 8 worked up by Norfolk County Council predict volumes in both directions. - 8.11 In comparing the volumes it would be a reasonable assumption to double the SAM2 volumes for a 'like for like' two-way comparison.